Best Slow Cooker of 2020

 Not only are these appliances easy to cook with, but they also tend to be incredibly easy to clean!
 Most of the models we tested are designed with the classic, stoneware crock — with the exception of the Lux 6-in-1, which is stainless steel, and the Central Multi-Cooker, which is a nonstick aluminum.
 These enamel pots are very easy to scrub clean, and all models — including the metal ones — are dishwasher safe.

-Otherwise, ease of cleaning is really determined by the size and shape of the pot itself.
-A 4-quart model, like the Hamilton Beach Programmable, easily fits into a standard dishwasher, without taking up too much space whereas the oversized pot of the Crock-Pot 8-Quart requires pretty much the entire lower rack.
-While many will appreciate the nonstick coating of the Central Multi-Cooker, our lead tester is skeptical of the long-term durability of this material for a slow cooker pot and opts for the stainless steel or stoneware models for his own kitchen.
+Otherwise, ease of cleaning is determined by the size and shape of the pot itself.
+A 4-quart model, like the Hamilton Beach Programmable, easily fits into a standard dishwasher, without taking up too much space.
+In contrast, the oversized pot of the Crock-Pot 8-Quart requires pretty much the entire lower rack.
+While many will appreciate the nonstick coating of the Central Multi-Cooker, our lead tester is skeptical of the long-term durability of this material for a slow cooker pot and opts for the stainless steel or stoneware models for his kitchen.

-It doesn't have to be a slow process in order to find the best slow cooker to fit the needs of your home kitchen.
+It doesn't have to be a slow process to find the best slow cooker to fit your home kitchen's needs.
 We did our research to narrow the selection down to the most popular, highly-regarded appliances on the market so that you only have to choose from the best options available.
 This appliance can become a heritage cooking tool, so we hope that our comprehensive review helps you find the one that will last for generations.

 — Aaron Rice